jsore/HouseWiki/README.md

   - Cheri: is the community USDA?

-  - What's the ( more descriptive ) time line of house approval - house built - house move-in ready
+  - What's the ( more descriptive ) time line of house approval - house built - house move-in ready?
+What about the community? ( ex: Aubrey @ 8 months vs. Princeton @ 2/3 months )

 <br><br>